ritaaktay/advent-of-code-2022/README.md

 # Advent of Code 2022

-A repo to gather my solutions to the [Advent of Code 2022](https://adventofcode.com/) katas.
+Solutions to the [Advent of Code 2022](https://adventofcode.com/) problems.

-I will attempt to TDD.
+I will attempt to TDD!

 [Day 1 - Calorie Counting](https://adventofcode.com/2022/day/1) ⭐